 Description: In The Wolf of Wall Street, DiCaprio plays Belfort, a Long Island penny stockbroker who served 36 months in prison for defrauding investors in a massive 1990s securities scam that involved widespread corruption on Wall Street and in the corporate banking world, including shoe designer Steve Madden.

 Stars: Leonardo DiCaprio, Jonah Hill, Margot Robbie

 Genres: Biography, Comedy, Crime

-I loved the fucking Wolf of goddamn Wall Street.
-Bloody freaking amazing, though I’d have preferred it to end with the scene where the schnook considers to leave the company.
+I loved this fucking goddamn movie.
+Bloody freaking amazing, though I’d have preferred it to end with the scene where the schnook considers leaving the company.
 The current cocksucking ending is motherfucking anti-climactic.